Dear Friend Hitler: Criticism and controversies

 British newspaper, The Guardian, declared the film to be profoundly misguided and to show a shocking ignorance of history.
 Noah Massil, president of the Central Organization of Indian Jews in Israel (COIJI) stated that "he would write to President Pratibha Patil and Prime Minister Manmohan Singh to intervene in order to prevent bringing disrepute to our entertainment industry", but the filmmakers claimed that the film does not glorify Hitler, but rather juxtaposes him against Gandhi's ideology of peace.

 Reception

 The film was met with negative reviews.
 The Times of India gave the film 2 stars out of 5, calling it an "unnecessary play with history".
 The Daily News and Analysis gave the movie one star.
 NDTV criticised the movie for using Indian actors to play all non-Indian characters, using India itself as a stand-in to Europe, and for its "strands".

-Koimoi gave the film 0.5/5; although it praised Yadav's performance as Hitler, it criticised the film's script, direction, technical values, soundtrack, and the performance from other actors.
+The film was also mocked for cheaply imitating a few scenes from Downfall.